Preparing for Family Law Practice

 The joint exploration will help law students gain an understanding of the factual considerations that other professionals consider when confronting new, uncharted territory.
 The joint classes are designed to teach students how to engage other professionals when resolving difficult ethical and legal questions.
 Similarly, the perspectives our law students bring to these questions helps medical students to widen their lens regarding the ethics of novel practices, like the troubling standardized pelvic exams performed for teaching purposes on unconscious women admitted for surgery, without their knowledge or consent.

 These classes begin with vignettes drawn from real life ethical and legal concerns.
-To see one of these discussions, click here.

 Students who come to the University of Illinois College Law can engage in many experiential learning activities to prepare for a career in Family Law.
 If a student is interested in Family Law litigation, the following experiential learning activities are available to foster a student’s litigation skills: